nati-esh-zed/online_shopping_webapp/software requirement/spec/SRS.md

   > hapi.js is an open-source and secure framework for developing web services and applications with Node.js. hapi.js offers a simple, modular, and extensible architecture that allows you to focus on your business logic and not on the details of the tool. hapi.js also provides a rich ecosystem of official plugins and third-party modules that cover various features and functionalities, such as authentication, validation, caching, logging, and more.
 - [React.js](https://react.dev/)
   > React.js is an open-source and cross-platform JavaScript library for building user interfaces and single-page applications.
 React.js uses a component-based approach to create reusable and interactive UI elements.
 React.js also supports features such as hooks, state management, routing, and more.
+- Router on the backend server
+  > A router in this context means the part of the server that directs URL requests to specific resources.

 ## Acronyms and Abbreviations